 Communication Arts explores how people create and sustain relationships and pursue goals by inventing, combining and interpreting systems of symbols.
 Studies in this highly interdisciplinary field include the formation of Christian perspectives on communication and application of those insights in spoken, written, embodied, graphic, musical, broadcast, published and wired messages.
-A minor or second concentration in Communication Arts is assembled from a wide array of communications-related disciplines centred on basic message-making concepts and strategies.
-Students of communication become purposeful, principled and versatile communicators in business, institutional, not-for-profit and cultural sectors.
+A minor or second concentration in Communications-related disciplines centred on basic message-making concepts and strategies.
+Students of communication become purposeful, principled and versatile communicators in business, institutional, notfor-profit and cultural sectors.
 See the requirements for Minor/Second Concentrations for related courses.